-Within the X-ray spectral range, the most interesting observations are those obtained by RHESSI orbit between 16:03-16:28 UT.
-During this time the X-ray emission was detected from 3 keV to about 25 keV.
+Within the X-ray spectral range, the most interesting observations are those obtained by RHESSI during the orbit between 16:03 - 16:28 UT.
+At this time the X-ray emission was detected from 3 keV to about 25 keV.